grfiv/healthcare_twitter_analysis/README.md

 %run add_twitter_data_bulk.py "the_name_of_your_file.csv"
 ```

 The program will notify you after every batch; the output file is the name of the input file with "_full" appended.
-Twitter sometimes returns less data than we requested, in which case we stop and request a new batch.
+Twitter sometimes returns less data than we requested, in which case we stop when we reach an id mismatch and request a new batch.
 Rows processed up to an id mismatch are retained.

-This updated code gets MUCH further before running into Twitter's throttle (I processed well over 10,000 lines during testing before I hit it) but it's still there.
+The change from serial to batch processing gets much further before running into Twitter's throttle (I processed well over 10,000 lines during testing before I hit it) but it's still there.
 As before, if any input lines have been processed by that point they WILL be written to the output file.
+The new code also runs to completion considerably faster.

 This is version 0.2.
 - Batch processing has been added.